-DFDL Cambodia would like to

-express our appreciation to

-Council for Development of

-Cambodia (CDC), the Trust

-Regulator, Real Estate and

-Pawnshop Regulator, Ministry

-of Land Management Urban

-Planning Construction and

-Cadastral (MLMUPC), and the US

-Embassy in Cambodia for

-supporting this publication.
+process our appreciation to The council for the Development of Cambodia (CDC), Trust Regulator, Real Estate Business & Pawnshop Regulator, Ministry of Land Management, Urban Planning and Construction (MLMUPC), and U.S. Embassy in Cambodia for supporting this publication.

 THANK YOU!